 However, there is a desktop experience and there will be applications released for this mode.
 So what makes me very curious is this:

-So this is just my educated guess but from the post it is obvious there are desktop experiences like Explorer and applications like Office 15 that will target ARM.
+just my educated guess but from the post it is obvious there are desktop experiences like Explorer and applications like Office 15 that will target ARM.
 So what is the platform for building these?
 Will Microsoft make this available for us to use, so we can do blue-stack development on ARM machines, or will it only host some exclusive products?
 Is the engine they are using a C++ based engine or do they have a full suite of language options available that can target this area of the platform?
 Again, right now I can only speculate but it will be interesting to learn.

 At this point you might wonder why I’m so calm saying Silverlight on ARM is a good choice when I just finished a book about Silverlight business applications.
 The answer is simple.
 Too many people assume that WinRT is the future for Microsoft and anything that isn’t supported by the Metro stack is going to become extinct.
 I disagree.
 In fact, I’ll say …

 Don’t get me wrong.
 WinRT isn’t going away and is a major part of Microsoft’s future.
 I just meant it is not THE future for Microsoft.
 Contrary to speculation, Microsoft is not putting their eggs all in one basket and are not just focusing on Metro for Windows 8.
 I am still confident we’ll see traditional WPF and Silverlight development on existing Windows 7 machines and Windows 8 machines for the desktop side moving forward.
 Do you really think ALL complex user interfaces will go away?
 That certain people will stop doing CRUD data entry applications, or authors will suddenly be happy using the pen tool to write novels when they can type 15 times faster?